WOLF'S DEN

 - One of the best attributes to this breed is their temperament and personality.
 They have a dog like personality, very laid back and calm, easy going and gets along great with other animals and people, very social.

 - Colors include, silver with black spots, and rust with black spots are two common color patterns.
 More rare is white with black spots.
 A very hard color pattern to find and produce is red with black spots.
 The hardest by far to find and produce are the black with white spots and tri spotted colors.
+They can have brown, blue, green, or purple eyes.

 - Prices are determined on a pig by pig basis.
 Each animal is different and possesses different qualities.
 Factors such as breed, sex, color, color pattern, size, temperament, personality, disposition, conformation, pedigree, and generation play a large roll.
-In general mini julianas are between $850 and $1500 for pets.
+In general mini julianas are between $850 and $2500 for pets.

 MICRO MINIATURE PIGS